desmondcheongzx/fountainDB/README.md

 ## Supported types

-In the current iteration, we only store strings in-memory, in a single table.
+In the current iteration, we only store rows with attributes id (unsigned integers) and name (strings) in-memory, in a single table.

 ## Grammar